caustic-hue/help-center/docs/minecraft/general/custom-ip-address.md

 parent: General
 grand_parent: Minecraft
 permalink: /minecraft/general/custom-ip/
-tags: minecraft java bedrock ip address custom domain cloudflare dns srv port nameservers faq
+tags: minecraft java bedrock ip address custom domain cloudflare dns srv port nameservers faq namecheap freenom godaddy hover bluehost
 ---

-In Progress
-{: .label .label-yellow }

 # Registering a Domain
 Why a domain?
 A custom IP address like __hypixel.net__ is a domain and you need one to create a custom IP address for your Minecraft server.